Dollar on defensive as risk sentiment recovers amid retreat in U.S. yields; Aussie gains

 U.S. Federal Reserve Governor Lael Brainard stuck to recent dovish rhetoric overnight, saying there is still a lot of ground to cover on jobs and inflation.
 But she also said she is “paying close attention” to bond market developments, where “the speed of the moves caught my eye.”

-Earlier Tuesday, the Reserve Bank of Australia had recommitted to keeping interest rates at historic lows.
+Earlier on Tuesday, the Reserve Bank of Australia recommitted to keeping interest rates at historic lows.

-The dollar added 0.1% to 106.810 yen, another safe-haven currency, consolidating after retreating from the cusp of 107 overnight, a level unseen since August.
+The dollar added 0.2% to 106.875 yen, another safe-haven currency, consolidating after its retreat from the cusp of 107 overnight, a level unseen since August.

 Our Standards: The Thomson Reuters Trust Principles.